5 grades: 1 = gaunt, 2 = slim, 3 = optimal, 4 = overweight, 5 = obese

 DIETS FOR NON-SPORTING DOGS

-The diet will greatly vary for these breeds since each breed is unique and were developed in different regions around the world.
-These dogs are usually of a medium energy level and so they will need 150-200g per 10lbs of bodyweight as growing pups and usually around 100g per 10lbs of bodyweight as adults.
+The diet will greatly vary for these breeds since each breed is unique and was developed in different regions around the world.
+These dogs are usually of a medium energy level and so they will need 150-200g per 10lbs of bodyweight as growing pups and usually around 100g per 10lbs of body weight as adults.

 DIETS FOR HERDING DOGS